 April 19-23, 2021.
-Tsalka Municipality, Kvemo Kartli – With the financial support of the EU ENPARD program, the Tsalka Local Action Group (LAG) that has been actively working on community development for the second year in a row, continues to inform the locals living in the villages of Tsalka municipalities via EuroBus about the first grant competition.
+Tsalka Municipality, Kvemo Kartli – With the financial support of the EU ENPARD program, the Tsalka Local Action Group (LAG) that has been actively working on community development for the second year in a row, continues to inform the locals living in the villages of Tsalka municipalities via EuroBus about the 3rd grant competition.

 In order to disseminate information about the announced grant competition, the Tsalka LAG started to visit the villages of Tsalka Municipality and inform the population through EuroBus on April 19.

 EuroBus has already visited 30 villages in Tsalka Municipality and provided the locals with information about the third grants competition announced with the support of the European Union.

 EuroBus aims to create equal conditions for the people living in Tsalka Municipality and provide information about the opportunities within the project in order to ensure the maximum involvement of locals in the grants competition.